mspeculatrix/IoT_room_thermometer_ESP32_OLED/README.md

 Because of the dev board's unusual I2C pinout – used for the OLED display - we need a TwoWire instance with custom pin assignments to pass to the Adafruit_SSD1306 instance.

 For the same reason, the Environment library in the Arduino IDE doesn't work for use wth the GY-21 sensor board.
 Neither did the SHT21 library.
 So I modified the latter to have a constructor that allows me to pass the same TwoWire instance that I created for the OLED display.
 This version is called SHT21_TTGO.

-It will get its own GitHub repo soon.
+The repo for the SHT21_TTGO library: https://github.com/mspeculatrix/SHT21_TTGO

 Display reset pin is 16.
 Display I2C address is 0x3C (normally 0x3D for a 128x64 OLED).